 I vowed that I would never even look at a firearm again.

-Strangely, my bond with Rem was strengthened.
+Strangely, that whole episode strengthened my bond with Rem.
 Knowing that she loved me enough to put up such a fuss over my possible death was just... it was really something.
 But I don't think Knives ever really felt comfortable around her again.
 After all, he wasn't the one that Rem had been embracing, who knew beyond all doubt that she loved us more than words could say.
-Instead, he had gotten yelled at for something he couldn't possibly have known.
-Even though Rem had apologized for her panicked reaction, I could tell that it was something that still bothered him.
+Instead, he had gotten yelled at for something he couldn't possibly have known about.
+Even though Rem had apologized for her panicked reaction, I could tell that it still bothered him.
 For a long time I waited and hoped that he would warm up to her again, but then – well, then the Great Fall happened.

 It probably didn't help that, in the weeks leading up to that terrible day, Knives's exceptional memory most likely called forth a moment that I had already chosen to forget.